Are you searching for the best beaches Europe has to offer?

 The Best Beach in Greece – Elafonisi Beach, Crete

-To say that picking one single beach from Greece was a challenge would be quite an understatement.
+Picking one single beach from Greece was a challenge, for sure.
 Hellas is home to some of the best beaches in Europe, so selecting merely one was pretty difficult.
 Nevertheless, we decided on Elafonisi Beach, located at the south-western periphery of the largest Greek island, Crete.
-It does not only feature some of the clearest waters you’ve ever seen, but Elafonisi Beach also has a portion covered in pink sand, which is quite a rarity!
+It does not only feature some of the clearest waters you’ve ever seen.
+Elafonisi Beach also has a portion covered in pink sand, which is quite a rarity!

 The beach boasts vibes of a remote oasis, but in reality it can be easily reached via car and there are a few amenities, such as public toilets, available to the crowds of people flocking to visit Elafonisi daily.
-To avoid the droves of sun worshipers, try traveling in low-season and make sure you check the weather forecast, as strong winds can completely ruin the experience.
+To avoid the droves of sun worshipers, try traveling in low-season.
+Make sure you check the weather forecast, as strong winds can completely ruin the experience.